platformsh/platformsh-docs/docs/src/create-apps/multi-app.md

 {{< note >}}

-This page only applies to Grid projects.
+This page applies to Grid and {{% names/dedicated-gen-3 %}} projects.
-To set up multiple apps in Dedicated environments, contact your sales representative.
+To set up multiple apps in {{% names/dedicated-gen-2 %}} environments, contact your sales representative.

 {{< /note >}}